fly-apps/elixir_opentel_and_grafana/README.md

 using `flyctl`.
 This limits our exposed surface area on the public internet which is always a good things from a security standpoint.

-Let's connect to Grafana once it is deployed and configure our Tempo data source so we can visualize application traces.
+Let's connect to Grafana after it is deployed and configure our Tempo data source so we can visualize application traces.

 #### Configuring Tempo Datasource in Grafana

-From inside of the directory containing the Grafana `fly.toml` manifest, run the following command:
+From inside the directory containing the Grafana `fly.toml` manifest, run the following command:

 ```session
 $ flyctl proxy 3000:3000
 ```

-With that, you'll be able to open up a browser, navigate to `http://localhost:3000` and access your Grafana instance (by default the username and password are both `admin`)!
-After you log in, go to the data source configuration page (`http://localhost:3000/datasources`) and click the `Add data source` button.
+Now, open a browser and navigate to `http://localhost:3000` to access your Grafana instance (by default, the username and password are both `admin`)!
+After logging in, go to the data source configuration page (`http://localhost:3000/datasources`) and click the `Add data source` button.
 After that, look for Tempo in the list of available data sources (under `Distributed tracing`) and select it.
-On the next page the only field that you will need to fill out is the `URL` field and you will need to fill it out as shown below (substituting `REGION` with the region where you Tempo instance is running and substituting `YOUR-APP` with the name you gave Tempo when you created it):
+On the next page, the only field we need to fill out is the `URL` field.
+We want to fill it out as shown below (substituting `REGION` with the region where the Tempo instance is running and substituting `YOUR-APP` with the name given to Tempo when it was created):

 ![Configure Tempo data source](./images/config_data_source.png "Configure Tempo data source")

-If all goes well, after you click `Save & test`, you should a success message:
+If all goes well, after clicking `Save & test`, we should see a success message:

 ![Configured Tempo data source](./images/data_source_success.png "Configured Tempo data source")

-With Grafana running and connected to Tempo, all that is left is exercise the Phoenix application a little and to compare the trace results!
+With Grafana running and connected to Tempo, all that is left is to exercise the Phoenix application a little and compare the trace results!
 Navigate a few times to `https://YOUR-APP.fly.dev/users-fast` and `https://YOUR-APP.fly.dev/users-slow` to ensure that there is trace information in Tempo and then click on the `Explore` button in the side nav in Grafana.

 ## Comparing the Application Traces

-By default the selected data source should be Tempo, but if it is not be sure to select it.
+By default, the selected data source should be Tempo, but if it is not, be sure to select it.
 Then, in the row of filters labeled `Query type`, select `Search`.
 After that, select `/users-fast` from the `Span Name` drop down and click on one of the returned `Trace ID`s.
-After you click on a trace sample, you should see something like so:
+After clicking on a trace sample, we should see something like this:

 ![Fast users page trace](./images/fast_live_view_trace.png "Fast users page trace")

-You can even click on individual trace segments to drill down and see what metadata there is associated with the event:
+We can even click on individual trace segments to drill down and see what metadata is associated with the event:

 ![Trace metadata](./images/trace_metadata.png "Trace metadata")

 As a comparison, now select `/users-slow` from the `Span Name` drop down and see how the trace compares.
-You should see something like so:
+It should appear something like this:

 ![Slow N+1 trace](./images/slow_trace.png "Slow N+1 trace")

-As you can see, not only is this trace visually busier than the previous trace but it is also much slower (22.47ms duration versus 4.08ms duration from the previous trace).
-If you expand the trace segments you notice that the same Ecto queries keep getting executed over and over again inside of the LiveView `mount/3` callback whereas the previous trace only has a single Ecto query executed.
-This right here is a visual of the infamous N+1 query in action!
+As we can see, not only is this trace visually busier than the previous trace but it is also much slower (22.47ms duration versus 4.08ms duration from the previous trace).
+When we expand the trace segments, we can see that the same Ecto queries keep getting executed over and over again inside of the LiveView `mount/3` callback whereas the previous trace only has a single Ecto query executed.
+This right here is a visual representation of the infamous N+1 query in action!

-If you look closely at the trace metadata from the slow trace, you'll notice that it starts off by making one call to `fly_otel.repo.query:users` and then makes numerous repeated calls to `fly_otel.repo.query:todo_list_items`.
+Looking closely at the trace metadata from the slow trace, we can see that it starts off by making one call to `fly_otel.repo.query:users` and then makes numerous repeated calls to `fly_otel.repo.query:todo_list_items`.
 In this case the one call to the users is the `1` in `N+1` and the `N` is the 20 other calls that the backend had to make to the database to get the TODO list for each and every user (which is supported by the `Child Count` value of `21`):

 ![N+1 metadata](./images/metadata_zoom_in.png "N+1 metadata")

-And just like that, you can now visualize and diagnose less than ideal database interactions all the way down the call stack.
+And just like that, we can now visualize and diagnose less than ideal database interactions all the way down the call stack.

 ## Conclusion

-Well done and thanks for sticking with me to the end!
+Well done and thanks for sticking through to the end!
 We covered quite a lot of ground and hopefully you picked up a couple of cool tips and tricks along the way.

 To recap, we learned about the various pillars of observability and took a deep dive into the tracing pillar.
 We learned about setting up an Elixir application with the OpenTelemetry tooling and even deployed our application along with some supporting monitoring tools to Fly.io.
 We then compared trace results between two different LiveView pages and were able to see the effects that an N+1 query would have on our application's